jsgoecke/tesla/README.md

 ## Credits

+Thank you to [https://github.com/timdorr](Tim Dorr) who did the heavy lifting to document the Tesla API and also created the [https://github.com/timdorr/model-s-api](model-s-api Ruby Gem).

 ## Copyright & License

 Copyright (c) 2016 Jason Goecke.
 Released under the terms of the MIT license.
 See LICENSE for details.